wiseallie/exception_notification/README.md

     @data           # a hash of optional data values that were passed to the notifier
     @sections       # the array of sections to include in the email

+Background views will not have access to @controller and @request.

 You can reorder the sections, or exclude sections completely, by altering the ExceptionNotifier.sections variable.
 You can even add new sections that describe application-specific data--just add the section's name to the list